 Ad Hoc: Jim Gilson

-The Pittsburgh Section of ACerS will again host its annual golf outing (4-person scramble) on Monday, September 17, 2018, at Birdsfoot Golf Club, 2225 Furnace Run Road, Freeport, PA 16229.
+The Pittsburgh Section of ACerS hosted its annual golf outing (4-person scramble) on Monday, September 17, 2018, at Birdsfoot Golf Club, 2225 Furnace Run Road, Freeport, PA 16229.

-Participants will enjoy a complete program of special events, 18 holes of golf, cart, hot dog snack, dinner, refreshments, prizes, and awards.
-The cost is $90.
-Golf attire and collared shirts are required; no steel spikes are allowed on the course.
+Participants enjoyed a complete program of special events, 18 holes of golf, cart, hot dog snack, dinner, refreshments, prizes, and awards.
+Activities included:

 • Putting challenge on the practice green